Popfizz013/DEEP_RACER_HACKATHON/README.md

 #### Simulation Training

 1. **Initial Testing:**
 - The model was trained using the **AWS DeepRacer virtual simulator**, providing valuable metrics like lap times and track completion rates.

 2. **Iterative Reward Function Refinement:**
 - Observed challenges, such as sharp turns and steering inefficiencies, informed adjustments to the reward function.

 3. **Hyperparameter Tuning:**
 - Optimized parameters such as learning rate and exploration vs. exploitation balance to improve adaptability and learning speed.

 **Simulation Video Testing**
 -<video controls src="Recording 2024-11-18 220446.mp4" title="Title"></video>
 -<video controls src="Recording 2024-11-18 222013.mp4" title="Title"></video>

 #### Physical Testing (November 18th)

 - **Real-World Testing:**
 - We analyzed how environmental factors like track irregularities impacted performance along with actual run times.
 It seemed that even though the **stinkMobile** was consistent around the track through virtual simulation, the beginning of the Real World testing the car would love to go straight because of the reward system implememted and the car taught itself to go straight dominantly on some test laps, the stinkMobile would take some turns well and was excellent at sticking to the left.

 - **Challenges**
-  - The biggest challenge we ran into was with our reward function, where on testing day we observed our AI car model loved to go straight.
-Due to that fact the AI car would have some difficulties in taking turns due to our reward function code as we wanted to reward our AI car a good amount therefore the car taught it self to go straight more dominantly.
+- The biggest challenge we ran into was with our reward function, where on testing day we observed our car model loved to go straight.
+Due to that fact the model car would have some difficulties in taking turns due to our reward function code as we wanted to reward our model car a good amount therefore the car taught it self to go straight more dominantly as we may have rewarded too many points.
 - Another issue that occured was as we wanted to take advanatge of curves and momentun on the turns for maximizing the time on the lap
 -An additional challenge we ran into was deciding which model to use, as we had intially tested our model 3 at the in person testing and it did not do as well as expected resulting in a significantly lower time in comparison to a model 2 where we trained which had given us the fastest lap time but had factors like: model 2 had zero live training with only 1 hour of simulation training, along with the code not being as technical as model 3.

 ---